m7mansfield/ModuloMath/README.md

 # ModuloMath
 Generates tables of modulo arithmetic for given numbers.
-The first outout table is addition and the second outout table is multiplication.<br>
+The first output table is addition and the second output table is multiplication.<br>
 For example, for modulo 2:<br>
 ```
 +  0  1